brandonbeecroft/Lorem-Ipsum-Plugin-for-Sketch/README.md

 Usage
 =============================

-Select any text in Sketch and hit ( ⇧ ⌥ ⌘ l ) to run the script.
+Select any text in Sketch and hit ( ⇧ ⌥ ⌘ L ) to run the script.

 Thanks
 =============================